ZTZBX/fivem-mysql/README.md

-# MYSQL Database Connector for CitizenFX
+# MYSQL Database Connector for ZTZBX Framework

 To build it, run `build.cmd`.
 To run it, run the following commands to make a symbolic link in your server data directory: